Antonin Nechodoma

-Antonin Nechodoma (1877–1928), was a Czech architect who practiced in Puerto Rico and Dominican Republic from 1905 to 1928.
+Antonin Nechodoma (1877–1928), was a Czech-American architect who practiced in Puerto Rico and Dominican Republic from 1905 to 1928.
 He is known for the introduction of the Prairie Style to the Caribbean and the integration of Arts and Crafts elements to his architecture.
 Nechodoma designed in such style at the historical district of Miramar, Puerto Rico where the town preserves his creation.

 Biography

-Antonin Nechodoma was born in Prague (then part of Bohemia) in 1877.
+Antonin Nechodoma was born in Prague, Bohemia, Austria-Hungary in 1877.
 In 1887, Nechodoma's family emigrated to Chicago where he worked as a contractor.
 In 1905, Nechodoma, already an architect, arrived in Puerto Rico after working for a short period in Florida.
 In Puerto Rico (1905–1928), Nechodoma became one of the most prominent architects in the Caribbean.
 His work included private and public buildings: banks, schools, markets, churches and houses.
 His practice extended to the Dominican Republic where he built the main 'glorieta' in the Parque Independencia in Santo Domingo and the Market in San Pedro de Macoris.

-Nechodoma's work has been surrounded by controversy.
-His architectural style varied widely, from Neo-Classical Style for public school buildings, Gothic and Mission Style for his churches and Prairie Style in his houses.
-The most controversial aspect of Nechodoma's work has been his plagiarism of Frank Lloyd Wright's residential work.
-Architectural historians Jorge Rigau, Enrique Vivoni Farage, and Nechodoma's biographer, Thomas Marvel have discussed extensively Nechodoma's direct use of Wright's Wasmuth Portfolio as a reference for his residential work in Puerto Rico.
+Nechodoma's architectural style varied widely, from Neoclassical style for public school buildings, Gothic and Mission Style for his churches, and Prairie Style in his houses.
+There was some controversy surrounding his plagiarism of Frank Lloyd Wright's residential work.
+Architectural historians Jorge Rigau, Enrique Vivoni Farage, and Nechodoma's biographer, Thomas Marvel discussed Nechodoma's direct use of Wright's Wasmuth Portfolio as a reference for his residential work in Puerto Rico.